Cingulara/openrmf-docs/architecture/README.md

 * https://github.com/Cingulara/openrmf-api-compliance is for generating the compliance listing, matching NIST controls via CCI to 1 or more checklists in a System.
 This generates a table of controls and the checklists corresponding to the control from the system's group of checklists.
 The checklist is linked to the Checklist service and color coded by status.
 * https://github.com/Cingulara/openrmf-msg-controls is a NATS client for responding to request/reply on a list of all RMF controls or get the information on a specific control (i.e. AC-1).
 * https://github.com/Cingulara/openrmf-msg-compliance is a NATS client for responding to request/reply on a list of all compliance listings mapping STIG vulnerability IDs to controls.
 Use this for a full listing based on a low/moderate/high level as well as if you are using personally identifiable information (PII) or similar data.
+* https://github.com/Cingulara/openrmf-msg-template is a NATS client for responding to request/reply on a request for a checklist SYSTEM template based on the title passed in.

 I started this project with separate microservices all over including messaging for API-to-API communication.
 Future enhancements are to organically add publish / subscribe pieces such as compliance, auditing, logging, etc. to make this more user and enterprise ready.
 Along with all the error trapping, checking for NATS connection, etc. that a production 1.0 application would have.